One Day in Lucerne Itinerary

 Planning a trip to Switzerland?

 At Holidays to Switzerland we are passionate about sharing our love of Switzerland and helping you to plan the perfect trip.
-Read our guide to planning a trip to Switzerland to kick start your travel plans and join our free Switzerland Travel Planning group on Facebook to chat with other past and future travellers.
+Read our guide to planning a trip to Switzerland to kick start your travel plans.

 Want monthly news and podcast updates, helpful travel tips and special deals sent straight to your inbox?
-Subscribe to Holidays to Switzerland and we’ll send you a bonus copy of our 21 Useful Things to Know Before You Visit Switzerland guide.
+Subscribe to Holidays to Switzerland and we’ll send you a bonus copy of our Switzerland Travel Planning Starter Kit and Guide.

 🇨🇭 Check out our exclusive discount offers and save on your Swiss vacation. 🇨🇭